CLARIAH/HDNG/README.md

 - Returned the 15 dropped variables.

 **Version 4:**
-- Dropped redundant columns from version 3.
+- Dropped redundant columns from previous versions.
-- Adds descriptive fields to the HDNG, to make the database more easily queryable.
+- Adds descriptive fields to the HDNG to make the database more easily queryable.
 - Adds visualisation descriptions to the HDNG, to enable hookups with NLGIS or other shapefiles.
 - Redundant rows have been removed from the database.